 Land Ho (Orleans)

 Established in the early 70s the Land Ho! in Orleans is a genuine Cape Cod hang out, with a charm and character all its own.
-The atmosphere is warm and inviting, as intimate as it is lively.
+The atmosphere is warm and inviting.
 Orleans business signs hang from every available ceiling space, reflecting the Ho’s close connection to the local community.

 Wicked Oyster (Wellfleet)